CIEMAT-Neutrino/SCINT/docs/Libraries.rst

 ..    :undoc-members:
 ..    :show-inheritance:

-These are more specific functions for analysing the waveforms.
+These are more specific functions for analyzing the waveforms.

 .. admonition:: **Average Waveforms**